 Alyssa J. Cobb

-AOPA Senior Director of eMedia and Online Managing Editor Alyssa J. Cobb began working at AOPA in 2004, is a flight instructor, and loves flying her Cessna 170B with her husband and son.
-Alyssa is also co-host of AOPA Live This Week.
+AOPA Senior Director of Media, Digital Media, Alyssa J. Cobb began working at AOPA in 2004, is a flight instructor, and loves flying her Cessna 170B with her husband and two children.
+Alyssa also hosts the weekly Fly with AOPA show on the AOPA Pilot Video YouTube channel.